opedroso/LearningPython/README.md

 - Markdown PDF (1.2.0)          # general app that allows to view side by side markdown files as well as generate PDFs

 ## Starting up
 Start by forking the original project (eduardokuhn/LearningPython) to your GitHub user, which will create your-github-username/LearningPython project.
-You can do this by visiting https://github.com/your-github-username/LearningPython and clicking on Clone (select HTTPS option), then select to copy this project's URL to your clipboard.
+You can do this by visiting https://github.com/your-github-username/LearningPython and clicking on Fork

 Then clone your forked project to your computer, by getting a CMD window and typing something like this (the project URL is pasted from the clipboard):